Belta-shazzar/interactify-risevest_assessment/README.md

 - Connect to database with your choice database client

 ## Test Setup
-- Compete the local development setup
+- Complete the local development setup
-- Create a `.env.test` file and fill in the require fields for local development.
-See `.env.test.example` for blueprint.
 - Run `yarn test`

 ## API Documentation